artificialsoph/artificialsoph/README.md

 ### Hi there 👋

-- :computer: I teach, do data science, and build things at @thisismetis
+- :computer: I teach, do data science, and build things at [Metis](thisismetis.com)
 - :dancer: I maintain a few tiny open source projects here.
 - :notebook: I have a blog at https://soph.info
 - :sparkles: I go by she/they